pai-axel/pai-axel/README.md

 *   **Miawku - IoT Smart Cat Feeder** | *Capstone Project* Designed the physical architecture and logic integration using ESP32 microcontrollers and load cell sensors.
 Built the system logic connecting the hardware layer to a real-time Firebase database for remote monitoring.
-*   **Electromagnetic Radiation Detector** | *1st Place PKM-KC 2024*
-    Assembled a functional prototype utilizing Arduino Uno, a signal receiver, and an LCD interface to visualize radiation direction, assisting in disaster victim search operations.
 *   **POS System for UMKM**
     Engineered the operational workflow and database structure (Firebase & SQL queries) to digitalize daily transactions and improve business operational stability.